 For us console gamers, 2020 is shaping up to be a very exciting time.
-We have two next-gen consoles launching with the PS5 and Xbox 2, as well as the new game streaming platform Google Stadia getting into full swing.
+We have two next-gen consoles launching with the PS5 and Xbox 2, (or should we Xbox Series X) as well as the new game streaming platform Google Stadia getting into full swing.
 But, with all three of them sharing a lot of similarities, how do we pick which one works best for us?
 Of course, you could just go ahead and get your hands on all three.
 But, for those of us who didn’t win the lottery this week, let’s dive into some specifics to help you settle the score once and for all - PS5 vs. Xbox 2 vs. Google Stadia, let’s do this.

 Round One: Price

 Since we don’t have confirmed price points for all the next-gen consoles, we’ve had to do some educated guesswork here.
 We all know the pain of having to fork out big sums for a new console, which is why the Google Stadia has become so appealing to many.
 The Founder’s Edition that launches November 2019 comes in at just £119 including a three-month subscription to their Stadia Pro service.

 Once the Base version launches in 2020, you won’t need a Stadio Pro subscription to play.
 Instead, you just pay for the games you want to play - pretty similar to having a PS4 without PS Plus, for example.

 Taking both versions of Google Stadia into account, let’s see how the price stacks up against the PS5 and Xbox 2 projections.
 Since the average lifespan of a console is around seven years, we’re going to compare how the costs accumulate over this period.

 |Google Stadia Base||$0||$0||$0|